Deutsch

 [Translate to Englisch:]

 Circadian clocks are endogenous systems regulating many physiological and behavioral responses with a cycle of about 24 hours.
-Social bees, including honeybees and bumblebees, are excellent models for circadian biology because their ecological success depends on a remarkable repertoire of time-dependent activities.
+Social bees, including honey bees and bumble bees, are excellent models for circadian biology because their ecological success depends on a remarkable repertoire of time-dependent activities.
 They use sun-compass orientation, anticipate the timing of floral rewards, and synchronize their behaviors socially.
 They show adaptive plasticity in their rhythmic behaviors depending on colony tasks.
-This intricate relationship between circadian rhythms and behavioral ecology makes bees uniquely suited to study the role of clock genes on complex behaviors.
+This intricate relationship between circadian rhythms and behavioral ecology makes bees uniquely suited to study the role of clock genes in complex behaviors.

 ...